Skip to main content

 Exporting the tokens

-Tokens in zeroheight created from Figma variables can be exported to W3C compliant JSON or Style Dictionary from the Token Manager.
+Tokens in zeroheight created from Figma variables can be exported to DTCG compliant JSON or Style Dictionary from the Token Manager.

-For the Style Dictionary export - zeroheight will provide a URL that returns a list of URLs (one for each combination of Collection and Mode in the token set).
-Each of these URLs then returns the name and value of each token in the Collection/Mode.
+For the Style Dictionary export - zeroheight will provide a URL that returns a list of URLs (one for each combination as described above).
 Only the Style Dictionary format is supported.

 zeroheight has provided an example script here for working with the Style Dictionary export for token sets create from Figma variables.